 — Anastasia Loukaitou-Sideris, urban planning professor

-Relations between police and the public had been deteriorating in Los Angeles for some time, Estrada said.
+Relations between police and the public had been deteriorating in Los Angeles for some time.
 The Christopher Commission concluded that a breakdown in LAPD management created a culture that tolerated the excessive use of force.
 But the following spring, the acquittal of four officers involved in the beating triggered the Los Angeles riots, which led to scores of deaths.

-“It’s one of the most important moments of my history and life here in Los Angeles,” Estrada recalled.
+“It’s one of the most important moments of my history and life here in Los Angeles,” Estrada recalled as he prepared to retire.
 “That little commission report started a whole movement of community policing that took over in most of the United States.”

-Estrada’s fascination with the planning profession has not waned.
+Estrada’s fascination with the planning profession never waned.

 “I think urban planning is … one of the key fields right now in academia.
-There’s almost nothing that doesn’t touch on planning,” he said.
+There’s almost nothing that doesn’t touch on planning,” he said last spring.
 The profession has expanded its horizons, he said, pointing to areas such as food systems and bike path planning as “something we never would have thought of 20 years ago.”

 In some ways, the field has become more complex, he said, but planners have access to new technology that didn’t exist a generation ago.